 While Alabama didn’t lose any scholarships, it was fined $43,900 and put on three years probation.
 Former Alabama athletic director Mal Moore told ESPN she wasn’t happy with the ruling.

 “We’re very disappointed because the Committee missed an excellent opportunity to follow its precedent set in recent cases, the precedent we followed due to the nature of the case.”

 Maybe the NCAA wanted to make an example of one of the biggest football programs in the country.
 Maybe the ruling was completely warranted.

 The ruling gave Alabama 29 total vacated wins in its program’s history.
 The team had to vacate eight victories from the 1993 season due to playing an ineligible player.
 Since 2000, only one other SEC team — Ole Miss, which vacated 33 wins from 2010-16 — has had to vacate any amount of wins.

 Alabama nearly received the death penalty in 2002 for a recruiting scandal in which boosters were paying potential recruits, and the NCAA could’ve easily been harsher for this scandal.
 That would’ve almost certainly changed the landscape of American and college football.
 Saban probably never takes the ‘Bama job and stays with the Miami Dolphins.

 History had different plans.
-All Saban has done since year one in Tuscaloosa is win five national championships and turn the Tide into a perennial powerhouse and factory for future NFL players.
+All Saban has done since year one in Tuscaloosa is win six national championships and turn the Tide into a perennial powerhouse and factory for future NFL players.